 One thing to note is that while it’s helpful to have a budget in mind, you don’t want to risk losing an amazing candidate because they’re a little outside your budget.
 I’ve seen founders refuse to budge and waste months of their time restarting the process.
 Your goal is to find the best person for the role and if you find them, spending an extra $10–15k is well worth it.

-Most people only think of cash and equity when they think about compensation, but there are several different dimensions of compensation a candidate might consider.
-Here are eight that I’ve seen factor into a candidate’s decision of whether to take the job or not:
+Most people only think of cash and equity when they think about compensation, but there are several dimensions of compensation that a candidate might consider.
+Here are eight that I’ve seen factor into a candidate’s decision of whether to take the job offer:

 How a candidate values each of these dimensions depends on their individual situation.
 For instance, a candidate without a family might take a lower cash base and more equity because they have a higher risk profile.
 The key to closing candidates is understanding what the particular candidate is looking for and translating that into the different options that you present back to them.
 I advise founders to take the candidate’s life situation into account, be empathetic, and try to understand what is most important to the candidate.
 That means thinking about the compensation package comprehensively and making lifestyle accommodations where possible.